 I believe this entry level reward tier will be the key to The LSP’s success.
 After all, many people pledging small amounts of money is the very essence of crowdfunding.

 In return, your name will be printed on a special thank you page in the back of the final book.
 You will also unlock my Patron-only posts which include special video updates from the coast.

 Other rewards include a signed copy of the final book, a personal postcard from the coast and even a day helping to make photographs on the Project!

-To celebrate the first anniversary since launching my Patreon page, I’ll send a personal postcard of thanks to each new Patron who pledges their monthly support before the end of 2018:
+To celebrate the first anniversary of launching my Patreon page, I’ll send one of the famous With Courage Keyrings to each new Patron who pledges their monthly support on Tier 3 (or higher) before the end of 2018: